 The received articles will be submitted to an editorial process that will be carried out as follows: The articles received will be evaluated by the Editor and the members of the Scientific and the Editorial Committee, who will determine the pertinence of the manuscript.
 Once established that the article meets the thematic requirements, in addition to the editorial standards indicated in the Instructions for Authors, it will be sent to two referees (peer reviewers external to the publishing institution), who will determine anonymously:

 b. publish after making adjustments, whether minor or important; and

 c. do not publish

-∙ When an article or essay is classified as "publishable with adjustments," the concept or concepts that support it are put to the author's consideration to effect the proposed reforms.
+∙ When an article is classified as "publishable with adjustments," the concept or concepts that support it are put to the author's consideration to effect the proposed reforms.
 The review team will inform the author (s) during the different stages of the editorial process.

 Delivery of corrections: If the concepts of the pairs suggest slight modifications, the authors must adhere to a timeline that does not exceed eight (8) weeks.
 If an article receives concepts that suppose substantial modifications, and the committee considers that it can be accepted for a new cycle of evaluations, the authors will have to remit their adjustments in a period no longer than 16 weeks.
 In all cases, an attached report must be submitted, relating the changes that were made to the proposal.

 Notes of interest: The Editor and the Editorial Committee of the journal Apuntes del CENES, are the instances that decide the publication of the originals.
 We clarify that the sending of material does not oblige its publication.
-The errors of format and presentation, the non-compliance with the rules of the journal or the orthographic and syntactic incorrectness, may be reason for rejection of the work without passing it to evaluation.
+The errors of format and presentation, the non-compliance with the guidelines of the journal or the orthographic and syntactic incorrectness, may be reasons for rejection of the work without passing it to evaluation.